Are you comfortable working with machines and tools in a confined space for a prolonged duration?

-The basic qualification required for this profession is Certificate IV in train driving which takes up to 2 years to complete.
+The essential qualification required for this profession is Certificate IV in train driving which takes up to 2 years to complete.

-You may even require to take a Safely Access the Rail Corridor program and Safe Working Theory course and pass a final assessment to become a fully qualified train driver in Australia.
+You may even need to take a Safely Access the Rail Corridor program and Safe Working Theory course.
+Further, pass a final assessment to become a fully qualified train driver in Australia.

-8. What Is The Cost To Become A Train Driver In Australia?
+8. What Is The Cost Of Becoming A Train Driver In Australia?

 9. Work Environment For Train Drivers

-This is an outdoor and hands-on job that requires a train driver to work in a closed vehicle with a public/ private local rail network.
+This outdoor and hands-on job requires a train driver to work in a closed vehicle with a public/ private local rail network.

 Furthermore, they must work under pressure to meet strict deadlines.